Category Archives: Spiritual Guides and How To’s

 Healing to Get Us Started.

-Because, really, there is a time and a place.
-In our culture of sensory barrage, our constant exposure to the oppression of choice, we forget that little dark quiet places can be nourishing and that in being open forever, we will inevitably drain out, fade, become less potent, lose power.
+Because, really, there is a time and a place for spiritual information.
+In our culture of sensory barrage, our constant exposure to the oppression of choice, we forget that small, dark quiet places can be nourishing.
+We forget that by being open forever, we will inevitably drain out, fade, become less potent, lose power.

-Some folks cannot reach their power or awareness because they have such loss.
-Or because they are blocked by intrusions or a fellow soul taking a ride in their body.
+Some folks cannot reach their power or awareness because they have such massive loss.
+Or because they are blocked by intrusions or a lost soul hitching a ride in their body.
 Helping these souls release to their heaven, removing the intrusions can get the whole system moving again.

 The Trick in the Searching is in Being Present.